IdeaConnection.com

-Working as a Member of a Virtual Team in IdeaConnection's ThinkSpace™
+Working as a Member of a Virtual Team in IdeaConnection's ThinkSpace®

-Team members often start out with no idea what path the solution may lie along.
+Team members often start out with no idea where the path to the solution may lie.
 It is exciting to participate in a collaboration that brings forth creative ideas.
-Following are some thoughts that will help you be a good virtual team member.
+Following are some thoughts that will help you become a good virtual team member.

 Cultural Sensitivity and Awareness

 You will probably be working with people from other cultures.
-An understanding of how each culture communicates, expresses agreement and disagreement, how they offer new ideas, how they relate to leadership; is extremely valuable.
+An understanding of how each culture communicates, expresses agreement and disagreement, how they offer new ideas, and how they relate to leadership, is extremely valuable.

 Respect

-Profound respect for each team member is essential in a great virtual collaboration.
+Profound respect for each team member is essential for a great virtual collaboration.
 Each person has been chosen because of their diverse skills and experience.
-We know that diversity is condusive to creativity.
+We know that diversity is conducive to creativity.
 Your ability to listen is extremely important.

 Diversity